Noodle-ai/mlflow_part2_dockerEnv/README.rst

 Serving the Model (Local REST API Server)
 """""""""""""""""""""""""""""""""""""""""

 Now that you have packaged your model using the MLproject convention and have identified the best model, it's time to deploy the model using MLflow Models.
-A MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools - for example, real-time serving through a REST API or batch inference on Apache Spark.
+An MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools - for example, real-time serving through a REST API or batch inference on Apache Spark.

 In the example training code above, after training the linear regression model, a function in MLflow saved the model as an artifact within the run.